yamcs/yamcs/pus_analysis/pus11.md

 ## A. General Context

+### Deployment Context

+This codebase implements a **ground-station MCS only** — the spacecraft is on the other end of the link.
+The Java simulator (`Pus11Service.java`) and all example MDB/XML/XTCE files exist solely for **testing and demonstration**.
+Production concerns are limited to MDB/XTCE definitions (operator interface and TC encoding/TM decoding in YAMCS).
+Java simulator gaps are test/demo concerns; MDB/XTCE gaps directly affect the ground operator interface.

+---

 ### What is ST[11]?

 PUS Service 11 (Time-based Scheduling) lets ground operators pre-load telecommands into an on-board schedule.
 The spacecraft releases them at their designated release time without requiring live ground contact.
 This is essential for autonomous operations during communication blackouts.